 Cradlepoint Introduces Zero Trust Solution for Cellular IoT Deployments

-Cellular router paired with comprehensive security service and connect-and-go ease enables lean IT organizations to manage large IoT installations

-/EIN News/ -- BOISE, Idaho, June 27, 2023 (GLOBE NEWSWIRE) -- Cradlepoint, the global leader in cloud-delivered LTE and 5G wireless network edge solutions, today announced the launch of the S700, a multipurpose IoT router designed to provide a rich zero trust security service to enterprise customers.
+/EIN News/ -- MELBOURNE, Australia, June 28, 2023 (GLOBE NEWSWIRE) -- Cradlepoint, the global leader in cloud-delivered LTE and 5G wireless network edge solutions, today announced the launch of the S700, a multipurpose IoT router designed to provide a rich zero trust security service to enterprise customers.
 Coupled with Cradlepoint NetCloud Exchange Secure Connect, the S700 provides a comprehensive cloud-managed network solution to safeguard IoT devices as today’s attack surface expands and adversaries increasingly target connected devices.

-There are an estimated 41.76 billion IoT devices that exist globally in 2023.
-With shipments of these devices expected to grow at 18% annually, IoT solutions are driving device sprawl despite not being equipped to use modern security methods.
-As today’s attack surface expands and cybercriminals become more sophisticated, it is clear that many organizations are not prepared to address IoT security needs.
-For IT teams to effectively manage distributed IoT networks, organizations need an efficient zero trust approach to security.
-This includes easing the setup and maintenance of IoT solutions, while enabling advanced fine-grained policies to allow access for third-party management of devices.

 The S700 and NetCloud Exchange from Cradlepoint delivers a robust zero trust solution for IoT that removes deployment complexity and is ideal for enterprise lean IT scenarios.
 Key benefits include: